sunnybharne/cloud-landing-zone/basics/vnet/readme.md

     - Assigning internal standard loadbalancer will not provide outboud ability to the vnet

 - Communication between Azure resources.
-- Communication with on-premises resources.
-- Filtering of network traffic.
-- Routing of network traffic.
-- Integration with Azure services.

-## Virtual network service point
+    - Virtual network service point
         - Direct connection to the serverless resources(like private endpoints)
         - This is achieved by doing connecting vnets private endpoint to the service directly over azure backbone network.

-## Vnet peering
+    - Vnet peering
         - Connectes two vnets(even from different region)

+- Communication with on-premises resources.
+    - Point to site VPN
+        - Connection between Vnet and a single computer
+        - Connection is done using an encrypted tunner over the internet
+    - Site to site VPN
+        - Connection between Onprem VPN device and VPN gateway in azure network
+        - Connection is done using an encrypted tunner over the internet
+    - Azure express route
+        - Onprem to Azure vpn connection using dedicated channel
+        - Connection does not route via the internet

+- Filtering of network traffic between subnets
+    - Network security groups and application security groups
+    - Network virtual appliances
+        - NVA is a VM that performs a Network function(Like firewall or WAN)

+- Routing of network traffic.
+    - Routing be done by default, Default rules can be overridden by using below
+        - Rote table, Custom route tables can be created
+        - Border gateway protocol (BGP) - Need more understanding

+- Integration with Azure services.(Accessing resources privately)
+    - Deploy dedicated instances of the service
+    - Azure private link(This is over the auzre backbone network)
+    - Service endpoints(This is over public endpoints)

 ## Imp points
 - When moving VM from one vnet to another, VM needs to be deleted and created again in the new vnet
+- There are limits to how many resources can be deployed to the VPN
+- Virtual networks and subnets span all availability zones in a region
+- There is no charge for using the VNET